LukaszZAtos/ansible/README.md

 # Ansible Job Monitoring Script

 This Python script is designed for monitoring Ansible jobs by interacting with an Ansible API.
-It allows checking the status of specific jobs or the last job executed from a given template.
+It allows checking the status of specific jobs, the last job executed from a given template, or jobs listed in a file.

 ## Import Statements